Forensic Body Farms: What You Need to Know

 At this point, bodies will begin to bloat.
 Since bodies can no longer get rid of gas naturally (insert: fart joke), it builds up until it can be forcefully released through the skin.
 Flies will have begun laying eggs on the body, usually near any natural cavities.
 Larvae will grow and feed on the body and if the body is exposed outside, other animals will also show up.
 These stages and processes will change depending on weather, environmental, and physiological factors.

-Body farms study decay and decomposition by letting bodies decompose in a number of scenarios.
+Forensic body farms study decay and decomposition by letting bodies decompose in a number of scenarios.
 Bodies are usually placed in a wire cage outdoors, which prevents large animals from taking the bodies (unless that is part of an experiment).
 Bodies may be placed in the shade, in the sun, under foliage, in water, in the trunk of a car, naked or with clothes on, etc. By narrowing each scenario, investigators are better able to determine the time of death.1

-Where do Body Farms Find Bodies?
+Where do Forensic Body Farms Find Bodies?

-Bodies end up at body farms in a number of ways.
+Bodies end up at forensic body farms in a number of ways.
 Bodies that are unclaimed will sometimes be ‘donated’ by medical examiner’s offices to body farms.
 Family members are also able to donate the bodies of their loved ones.
 Lastly, and most commonly, you can donate your body to a body farm (post-mortem, of course), by filling out a consent form.
 In fact, the number of body donations has grown to the point where some body farms deny more donors than they accept.

 What Happens to the Bodies After?